kserve/kserve/README.md

 `cluster-local-gateway` is required to serve cluster-internal traffic for transformer and explainer use cases.
 Please follow instructions here to install [cluster local gateway](https://knative.dev/docs/install/installing-istio/#updating-your-install-to-use-cluster-local-gateway).

-Since Knative v0.19.0 `cluster local gateway` has been removed and [shared with ingress gateway](https://github.com/knative-sandbox/net-istio/pull/237), if you are on Knative version older than v0.19.0 you should modify `localGateway` to `knative-local-gateway` and `localGatewayService` to `knative-local-gateway.istio-system.svc.cluster.local` in the
+Since Knative v0.19.0 `cluster local gateway` deployment has been removed and [shared with ingress gateway](https://github.com/knative-sandbox/net-istio/pull/237), if you are on Knative version later than v0.19.0 you should modify `localGateway` to `knative-local-gateway` and `localGatewayService` to `knative-local-gateway.istio-system.svc.cluster.local` in the
 [inference service config](./config/configmap/inferenceservice.yaml).

 - [Cert Manager](https://cert-manager.io/docs/installation/kubernetes): v0.12.0+